RomainCtl/RecoFinement/docs/developers/architecture.md

 [Nginx service](../services/nginx) is our reverse proxy.
 All requests to access the application go through here.

-[UI service](../services/ui) is the entrance dore for users, it is the interface that will allow them to use the entire application.
+[UI service](../services/ui) is the entrance door for users, it is the interface that will allow them to use the entire application.

 [API service](../services/api) is the BackEnd.
 It is the brain of the application, responsible for managing user access and actions.